Why Do I Get Morning Headaches?

 Bruxism:

 Better known as teeth grinding, bruxism is a leading cause of headaches upon waking in the morning.
 Those who grind their teeth at night usually rub their lower teeth against their upper teeth, in a back and forth or side to side motion.
 The sound it makes can be quite uncomfortable for one’s bed partner as it sounds like you are crunching on crackers or ice cubes.
 Many people might not even be aware that they have bruxism, and it may only be brought to their attention by a bed partner or a dentist who can see the worn down molars.
 The joints that connect your jaw to your skull are flexible and are found on either side of your head, in front of the ear.
 When clenched and agitated, this joint can cause the disorder known as TMJ or lock jaw.
-Both bruxism and TMJ are reasons for headaches in the morning, as the stress and tightness on the joint travels to your skull and temporal bone, as well as causing neck Girl with bruxismstiffness, another factor leading to headaches.
+Both bruxism and TMJ are reasons for headaches in the morning, as the stress and tightness on the joint travels to your skull and temporal bone, as well as causing neck stiffness, another factor leading to headaches.
 Seeing a dentist to help put a stop to your night clenching will drastically improve and eliminate the pain you experience in the mornings.
 A mouth guard, paired with stress-relieving activities such as regular exercise and stress management techniques will also help in stopping you from asking “Why do I get morning headaches?”

 Depression: